joacimmelin/sklaffkom-1.32/README.md

 The reason for keeping this old codebase alive and working on modern operating systems is simple: it is a big part of the cultural heritage of a small BBS community in Sweden.
 The goal is, of course, to have Sklaffkom support a modern version of a modern operating system to be able to open this BBS system to online users again.
 Because we can.

-This version, 1.32.1, is based on the last publically released version by the original team behind Sklaffkom.
+This version of Sklaffkom is based on the last publically released version by the original team behind Sklaffkom.
 Later additions to Sklaffkom was added but never released to the world.

 The source code and documentation was updated in June-July 2025 (and onwards) to run on modern 64-bit OSes by Petri Stenberg, Fredrik Björeman, Peter London, Marcus Sundberg and Joakim Melin.
+Please see the [changelog](https://github.com/joakimmelin/sklaffkom/blob/master/ChangeLog) (not a 100% complete list) for information on what has been changed.

 As of 2025-06-09 it has been verified to run with FreeBSD, Linux and MacOS 15.5 x86_64.
 Complete instructions on how to compile and install Sklaffkom can be found [here](https://github.com/joakimmelin/sklaffkom/wiki).